Characterizing Translation-Invariant Bell Inequalities using Tropical Algebra and Graph Polytopes: Mathematical definition of the TINN local polytope

 \subsection{Optimizing a Bell inequality using tropical algebra}

 In this section, we use tropical algebra to find the classical bound of TINN Bell inequalities.
-Given coefficients $\boldsymbol{\alpha} \in \mathbb{R}^{m+m^2}$ for a Bell inequality in the TINN subspace, the associated linear function is given by
+As explained in \Cref{eq:BellIneq}, a Bell inequality can be expressed by a vector of coefficients $\boldsymbol{\alpha}$.
+In particular, a Bell inequality in the TINN subspace is defined by the coefficients $\boldsymbol{\alpha} \in \mathbb{R}^{m+m^2}$.
+The associated linear functional is then given by

 hence the linear function can be written as a sum of bipartite terms:

 where $I_{\boldsymbol{\alpha}}(s,t) := \boldsymbol{\alpha}\cdot\corrvecNoOneNBody{_{[R=1]}}_{(s,t)}$ is the expression of the bipartite linear function.